Love of Perch continues….

 If you’re fishing really deep you have to be prepared to keep the fish you catch.
 Bringing perch from very deep water can cause barotrauma causing inflated swim bladder and other symptoms like bulging eyes.
 When they are released they can’t swim back down to where they came from and end up floating just below the ice until they die or fall victim to larger predator fish .
 If you are fishing deep and catch small fish, move,” saya Maloney.

 “ When I begin fishing for the day I like to start with a jack spoon like aSlab Grabber to see how aggressive they are.
 I rig several rods with baits that represent different levels of aggression.
-On really tough days you might have to resort to a bug or Marmooska, very small baits tipped with maggotsa maggot, waxworm or small rubber egg.
+On really tough days you might have to resort to a bug or Marmooska, very small baits tipped with a maggot, waxworm or small rubber egg.
 There are times during mid-winter it seems perch simply won’t eat anything large.
 Oddly enough it is times like this they might only hit a spoon, jigging rap or other flash and reaction baits, not so much because it is appetizing but more because they are curious, irritable or they just react and hit.”

 Individual anglers often have the comfort of time on their side and can afford to size down baits and entice fish to hit their offering.
 But guides, out with clientele, have to produce and when things get tough they often take the approach that there are always aggressive fish somewhere.
 Greg Klatt, one of the busiest and more successful guides on Lake Simcoe and one of the province’s most accomplished multi species tournament pros uses techniques learned in competitive fishing to produce for his customers.
 When everyone else is slowing down he turns it up a notch.
 Here’s what Greg had to say;